stormasm/spanish/grammar/object-pronouns.md

 #### Spanish Object Pronouns

+- se las di, I gave them to him
+- se las diste, Did you give them to him
+- me las dio, he gave them to me
+- se las dimos, we gave them to him
+---
+- jan se las dio, jan gave them to him
+- me dio el libro, he gave me the book
+- me dio la pelicula, he spoiled the movie for me
+- dame las llaves, give me the keys
+---
+- dar las gracias, to give thanks
+- me da miedo, it scares me
+- dar un paseo, to go for a walk

+##### The above is a reorg of what is possibly repeated below

+We may need to delete some of the stuff below here so it is not duplicated !

+---
 - me lo prestas, will you lend it to me, puedes prestarmelas
 - te la compré ayer, I bought it for you yesterday
 - se la vendió, she sold it to him/her